-This classic Orthodox commentary of the New Testament was written about the year 1100 A.D. by the brilliant and saintly Orthodox hierarch, Blessed Theophylact of Ochrid.
+This classic Orthodox commentary on the Gospels was written about the year 1100 A.D. by the brilliant and saintly Orthodox hierarch, Blessed Theophylact of Ochrid.
 His commentary has remained a primary text of New Testament interpretation throughout the Orthodox world, in Greece, Russia, Serbia, Bulgaria, and Romania.
 Blessed Theophylact distills the teaching of the earlier Church Fathers, especially Saint John Chrysostom, in language that is profound, powerful, and direct.
 Attractively bound in a blue embossed hard cover.

 by Blessed Theophylact of Ochrid